Connect with others who understand.

 4. Antidepressants

-Antidepressants are medications used to treat different forms of depression.
-Doctors sometimes prescribe them along with a mood stabilizer or antipsychotic for bipolar disorder.
-However, studies suggest that antidepressants don’t offer extra benefits for treating bipolar 1 disorder compared to other treatments.
+Antidepressants are used to treat different forms of depression.
+Mental health prescribers sometimes use them along with a mood stabilizer or antipsychotic to treat bipolar disorder.
+However, studies suggest that antidepressants don’t offer extra benefits for treating bipolar 1 disorder compared to using the mood stabilizer on its own.
+Antidepressants for bipolar 1 can increase the risk of mania, so they should be used carefully.

 Examples of antidepressants include:

-• Selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (Prozac), sertraline (Zoloft), and citalopram (Celexa)
+• Selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine, sertraline, and citalopram

-• Serotonin-norepinephrine reuptake inhibitors (SNRIs) like venlafaxine (Effexor) and duloxetine (Cymbalta)
+• Serotonin-norepinephrine reuptake inhibitors (SNRIs) like venlafaxine and duloxetine

 5. Combination Antipsychotic Medications